Creamed clover honey

 • Create a cyan zone at your home

 I made a simple paddle out of a length of threaded-rod, two nuts and a piece of aluminium conduit that I twisted slightly to increase the beating effect.
-Make sure there's at least 30mm between the end of the blade and the sides of the bucket. ie. 60mm less than the diameter when making your creamed clover honey.
+Make sure there's at least 30mm between the end of the blade and the sides of the bucket; 60 millimetres less than the diameter when making your creamed clover honey.

-Add roughly one jar of creamed honey from your stock to about ten in a large plastic bucket, and beat it for a few minutes; actually I am now using less.
+Add roughly 2TBSP of creamed honey from your stock to about ten litres in a large plastic bucket; and then beat it for a few minutes.

 Creaming honey paddle

-Pour your raw honey into the bucket, add the seed, and beat for three or four-minutes, just to distribute the them through the liquid.
+Pour your raw honey into the bucket, add the seed and beat for three or four-minutes, just to distribute it through the liquid.

 Some of our best honey comes in when trees from our citrus fruit list are in flower.
-The tantalizing hint of phytochemicals like limonin that makes your lemon so special comes through.
+The tantalizing hint of phytochemicals like limonin that makes it so special comes through.

 Creaming honey